 After the first encounter, the beneficiary suffers illness or injury requiring additional diagnosis or treatment.

 The beneficiary has a medical visit or dental visit on the same day.
-Behavioral health benefits are subject to the requirements outlined Section 22:1 Covered Services of this provider manual.
+Behavioral health benefits are subject to the requirements outlined Section 22:1 Covered Services of this provider manual chapter.

 Services and supplies that are furnished by FQHC staff and incidental to an FQHC professional service as commonly furnished in a physician’s office and ordinarily rendered without charge or are included in the practice’s bill, such as laboratory/pathology services, radiology services, ordinary medications and supplies used in a patient service visit are considered part of the FQHC service.